xalitoarriaza/help/docs/new-apps.md

 ## App repository reset

-Only for New Apps: To start with a complete new Git history, you can now reset your repository.
+Only for New Apps: to start with a complete new Git history, you can now reset your repository.
 This can be done with the `reset` command like so:

 ```bash
 ssh git@deploy.eu2.frbit.com reset your-app-name